Boxing: Israel Adesanya's trainer Eugene Bareman on why Junior Fa will beat Joseph Parker

 Junior Fa has been described by his well-regarded trainer Eugene Bareman as a "monster" of an athlete who could have a physical and perhaps even mental edge over Joseph Parker should the pair meet in the boxing ring.

-As talks continue over a fight between Kiwi-Tongan Fa, an undefeated heavyweight contender, and former world champion Parker, a New Zealand-Samoan, Bareman – probably best known for his work in helping Israel Adesanya to the UFC world middleweight championship – has spoken to the Herald about the attributes of the two big men who would stop a nation should they square off this year as many hope.
+As talks continue over a fight between Kiwi-Tongan Fa, an undefeated heavyweight contender, and former world champion Parker, a New Zealand-Samoan, Bareman – probably best known for his work in helping Israel Adesanya to the UFC world middleweight championship – has spoken to the Herald about the attributes of the two big men who would stop a nation should they square off this year.

 READ MORE: